 And with that command, the group segues into an abrupt transition.
 Suddenly, everyone is pedaling very rigorously, Blossym is barking motivational quips from her rostrum, and the more experienced among us (a faction to which I very clearly do not belong) begin performing some sort of interpretive dance in unison like undead extras from Thriller.
 We are no more than 30 seconds into our spirited trot/gyration sequence when my water bottle dramatically falls to the ground and rolls out of reach.
 I am already short of breath and beginning to perspire uncontrollably, and the magnitude of this hydration catastrophe registers at once.

-Later, after the Soul Session concludes, I will question if it is normal for one to immediately forget nearly all of the details of a life-altering event, or if I have simply experienced a lack of oxygen flowing to my brain that will result in permanent neurological damage.
+Later, after the Soul Session concludes, I will question if it is normal for one to immediately forget nearly all of the details of a life-altering event, or if I’ve simply experienced a lack of oxygen flowing to my brain that will result in permanent neurological damage.

 For the remainder of the Session, I no longer feel the music rattling my epidermis.
 I no longer question which fluids my body is emitting.
 And I no longer hear Blossym’s maybe-lisp.
 Instead, I feel my soul escape my body and begin to perform consecutive cartwheels through the Andromeda Galaxy.
 I wonder if my prefrontal cortex has sensed my impending death and released a large quantity of soothing chemicals to carry me through the transition.